cirosantilli/algorithm-cheat/src/sort.md

     1 2 3 4
         ^ ^

-We did nothing on this lastr run (since we returned to the first case, so we are done.
+We made no exchanges on the latest pass, so we are done.
+As we can see, the list is sorted.

 ##correctness